-Although the American Express® Gold Card benefits aren’t as lavish as the Platinum Card from American Express, the annual fee is only $250 (See Rates & Fees) for the primary card and $0 for authorized users.
+Although the American Express® Gold Card benefits aren’t as lavish as the Platinum Card from American Express, the annual fee is only $250 (and there are no foreign transaction fees—See Rates & Fees) for the primary card and $0 for authorized users.
 Card benefits include:

 - 1:1 Membership Rewards airline and hotel point transfers

-- 3x points on flights booked directly from an airline or amextravel.com
+- 3x points on flights booked directly with airlines or on amextravel.com

 Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card earns flat-rate rewards.
 The annual fee is $95.
 You earn unlimited 2 miles per $1 on purchases.

 Miles are worth 1 cent each when redeemed as a travel statement credit or future travel.
 You can also transfer miles to select airline partners including JetBlue.
 Also, the Venture is considered to be one of the best travel credit cards.
 You can read our comparison of the Capital One Venture vs Chase Sapphire Preferred here.

 Summary on Authorized User